-A 2.2-litre diesel engine is offered in the Tata Hexa.
-This comes with a 148bhp engine and 154bhp option.
+The Tata Hexa has a 2.2-litre turbo diesel engine.
+This comes with two options – a 148bhp engine and 154bhp.
 The first one comes with a five-speed manual and the more powerful one has two options: six-speed manual or six-speed automatic.
 The NVH levels on the engine are fairly low.
 The torque of this engine is more than sufficient for daily driving.
 One doesn’t require too many gear shifts in the city or highway driving.

 Also Read: Tata Safari Storme 400Nm Review

 Tata vehicles have always had good ride, the Tata Hexa sets a new benchmark, not just for Tata, but for the segment as a whole.
 Despite the 19-inch wheels, we loved the way this UV rides.
 Tata Hexa has set a new benchmark in this segment for ride and handling.
 With such good road visibility, limited blind spots and such a responsive chassis.
 This feels like a nimble car that is being driven.
 It doesn’t feel huge at any point.